Quantum Control Landscapes: A Closer Look: Introduction

-The main objective of this paper is to revisit this topic, taking a closer look at the control landscape.
-Previous studies \cite{rabitz2004a, rabitz2004b, rabitz2005, rabitz2006a, rabitz2006b, ho2006, hsieh2008a, hsieh2008b, wu2008,ho2009} have almost all yielded results that only apply to regular critical points, in particular showing that these can \emph{not} be traps for typical quantum control problems.
-However, it is well-known in the broader field of optimal control that these are not the only critical points~\cite{montgomery1994}, and that the role of such non-regular critical points requires analysis~\cite{bonnard1997,chitour2006,chitour2008}.
-For quantum control problems the existence of non-regular critical points has only recently been acknowledged~\cite{wu2009} but their properties have not been studied.
-In particular, it is not known if such critical points can be traps.
+In this paper we revisit this topic, taking a closer look at the control landscape.
+Previous studies \cite{rabitz2004a,rabitz2004b,rabitz2005, rabitz2006a,rabitz2006b,ho2006,hsieh2008a,hsieh2008b,wu2008,ho2009} have mostly focused on regular critical points, in particular showing that these can \emph{not} be traps for typical quantum control problems.
+However, it is well-known in the broader field of optimal control that these are not the only critical points\cite{montgomery1994}, and that non-regular critical points must be considered\cite{bonnard1997, chitour2006,chitour2008}.
+For quantum control problems the existence of non-regular critical points has only recently been acknowledged\cite{wu2009} but their properties have not been studied carefully.
+For the Landau-Zehner it has recently been shown that there are indeed no traps\cite{landau}, but in general it is not known if such critical points can be traps.
 The existence of such traps would complicate the control landscape and invalidate some general results arrived at by considering only regular points.
 The main objective of this paper is to show that non-regular critical points do exist for a large class of quantum control systems and that at least some of these are \emph{suboptimal extrema} for which the performance index can take many values.
-The particular examples we construct to rigorously prove this claim are quite artificial, but they prove that such bad points \emph{do} exist.
-For problems of practical interest it is generally extremely difficult to rigorously prove that a critical point is a trap as these problems can only be solved numerically.
-However, we present numerical evidence that suggests trapping behavior does occur for practical quantum optimal control problems even if such behavior appears to be relatively rare, at least for the simple systems that have been studied extensively to date.
+To this end we construct examples for which it can be shown analytically that attractive local extrema exist.
 This suggests that further analysis is required to fully characterize the control landscape, including the nature of potential traps and their practical relevance, e.g., for the design of efficient algorithms.

 The paper is organized as follows.
 In Sec.~II, we formally define the problem and give the mathematical prerequisites.
 In Section III, we take a closer look at the landscape for pure-state transfer problems.
 In Sec.~IV we consider the landscape for unitary operator optimization problems.
-Finally, in Sec.~V, we present the results of a numerical investigation of the control landscape for a three-qubit gate optimization problem, before concluding with a brief discussion in Sec.~VI.
+We conclude with a brief discussion in Sec.~VI.